quadram-institute-bioscience/phylo-methods/masterclass/README.md

 I provide below a list of further materials and references for you to follow during or after the lectures.

-> [!IMPORTANT]
-> This repository is still under construction, come back later for more material.

 ## Material to check before the lectures

 The lectures assume some familiarity with the command line and with resources at the QIB.